Oktonia

-Oktonia is a hillside village found in the east-central area of Evia Island, belonging to the Municipality of Kimi-Aliveri, Greece.
-Located near the lower side of the Gulf of Kimi, the village is composed of four communities, Alonia, Panochori (the upper village), Katochori (the lower village) and Panagia, covering a large area.
-It is 145 km from Athens, a distance covered in about 2.5 hours by car, making it a destination for both winter and summer holidays.
+Oktonia is a hillside village found in the east-central area of Euboea Island, belonging to the municipality of Kymi-Aliveri, Greece.
+Located near the lower side of the Gulf of Kymi, the village is composed of four settlements: Alonia, Panochori (the upper village), Katochori (the lower village) and Panagia, covering a large area.
+It is 145 km from Athens, a distance covered in about 2.5 hours by car.

-According to the census of 2011, Oktonia has 455 permanent inhabitants.
+According to the census of 2021, the community of Oktonia, which also includes the villages Agios Merkourios and Mourteri, has 519 permanent inhabitants.

-Including the coastal communities of Agios Mercurios and Mourteri, the population is 650.

 History and origins

 The area of Oktonia has been inhabited since antiquity.
 The geographer Strabon (64 or 63 BC-c.
-24 AD) wrote about Ochalia,a settlement apparently in the same location according to many scholars.
+24 AD) wrote about Ochalia, a settlement apparently in the same location according to many scholars.
 Research indicates that there was a temple dedicated to Chthonia Demetra, the goddess Demetra who was the protector of the earth (chthon), and more specifically, agriculture and agricultural production.

 From a compilation of historical data and traditional legend, it appears that during the late Byzantine Period, there was a village in the shadow of Kallimani Mountain just east of today’s village of Choreftaria.
 Groups of herders also grazed their flocks in the surrounding area.
 During this period, piracy was rampant; this village could not survive due to the fact that it was discernible to pirates from the sea.

 According to tradition, one night during a festive gathering, when the watchtowers were unattended, pirates landed from the sea of Aili where their ships were moored.
 A woman who had perhaps learned of their plan, took her eight daughters and fled toward Kourvinou to escape the pirate raid.
 The rest of the villagers were captured and taken to the slave market in Anatolia.
 After some time, the mother and her daughters returned to the area but settled in a densely forested ravine at the foot of the mountain for protection from the pirates.
 Their initial settlement was on the site of present-day Panochori.

 Around AD 1420, a village was founded and named Oktonees and later Oktonia (okto is the Greek for eight), for the eight young girls (nees) who escaped the pirates and first settled it.
 Development of this settlement over the years created present-day Oktonia.